Gridless Full-Space DOA Estimation for STAR-RIS-Assisted Wireless Systems: Full-Space DOA Estimation Under Nonuniform Energy-Splitting STAR-RIS Parameters

-\section{Full-Space DOA Estimation under nonuniform energy-splitting STAR-RIS parameters}
+\section{Full-Space DOA Estimation Under Nonuniform Energy-Splitting STAR-RIS Parameters}

 Although the STAR-RIS parameters are programmable, enforcing identical settings across all elements can be overly restrictive.
-In practice, improving communication throughput and sensing accuracy often calls for additional degrees of freedom in the metasurface design, particularly in the allocation of reflection/transmission power.
-Under narrowband operation with identical unit cells, the reflection–transmission phase offset is primarily determined by the element design and is approximately invariant across the array \cite{Bao2021}.
-Henceforth, we consider herein a more general regime in which the phase difference is common across the metasurface, while the ES coefficients are allowed to vary across elements.
+In practice, improving communication throughput and sensing accuracy often requires additional degrees of freedom in the metasurface design, particularly in the allocation of reflection/transmission power.
+Under narrowband operation with identical unit cells, the reflection--transmission phase offset is primarily determined by the element design and is approximately invariant across the array~\cite{Bao2021}.
+We therefore consider a more general regime in which the phase difference is common across the metasurface, while the ES coefficients vary across elements.